 A person who suffers damage or injury from the bad acts and even accidents of others can seek financial remedies in civil court.
 This article discusses civil liability.
 For information about criminal liability, see our article on Criminal Liability.

 A civil action is a lawsuit filed by a private person (not the government) against another private person.
-Usually these lawsuits seek monetary damages for injury or loss that the party suing (the plaintiff) alleges the party sued (the defendant) caused.
-A defendant who loses in a civil action does not face the risk of prison or fines.
-A classic civil lawsuit would be a lawsuit by a homeowner against his neighbor, seeking damages (money) for the ruination of his car due to the neighbor's falling tree.
+Usually, these lawsuits seek monetary damages for injury or loss that the party suing (the plaintiff) alleges the party sued (the defendant) caused.
+A defendant who loses in a civil action does not face the risk of prison or fines, like in criminal court.
+A classic civil lawsuit would be a lawsuit by a person injured in a vehicle accident against the driver of the vehicle who caused the accident.

 Civil actions are categorized according to the type of injury or damage involved.
 They include "torts" (a French word that simply means "wrong," such as personal injury and wrongful death), contract disputes, product liability claims, and business disputes (such as patent infringement claims).
 See the sections below for more on these types of civil cases.